marinaguidine/marinaguidine/readme.md

-<h1>Hello World!!🫡</h1>
+<h1>Hello World!! 🫡</h1>
-<h2>My name is Marina, and I'm currently studying the first year of the IT technical course at IF Sudeste Campus Rio Pomba </h2>
+<h3>My name is Marina, and I'm currently studying the first year of the IT technical course at IF Sudeste Campus Rio Pomba, I like meeting people, places, running, the outdoors and lots of technology</h3>